YASHGUPTA2611/Twitter-Analysis/README.md

 Hi, In this repository I have made various model to predict that a tweet done by people is Racist or not.

-State of Natural Language Processing is used in the models.
+State of Natural Language Processing is used in the models for the Text data.

 Three models have been made :-